squirrels-nest/squirrels-nest.github.io/docs/cli/03-compile.md

 # sqrl compile

-The `sqrl compile` command is used to facilitate the debugging process for SQL templates.
+The `sqrl compile` command is used to facilitate testing of generated SQL queries from SQL templates and parameter selections.

 All the details on command line arguments can be found using `sqrl compile -h`.
 The result is as follows: